-My degree work was mainly concerned with terminal stage cancer patients with depression and whether psychosocial interventions would benefit them.
+My degree work was mainly concerned with cancer patients with depression and whether psychosocial interventions would benefit them.
 Throughout my degree, I have worked with patients with chronic illnesses and their psychological treatments.
-I’ve also worked in user experience field, striving to make websites easier to use by different populations.
+I’ve also worked in user experience field, aiming to make websites easier to use by different populations.

-Providing proper care for People with Dementia is a growing problem throughout the world.
-Now with DISTINCT project, I will be able to combine my experience and training to solve communication aspects of this problem.
+Providing proper care for people with dementia is a growing problem throughout the world.
+Now with the DISTINCT project, I will be able to combine my experience and training to study this problem.